How to

 allows one to hear EMF emissions from electronic equipment, electrical motors,

-arcing wires, GFCI relays and much more, most of which a gauss meter cannot
+arcing wires, GFCI outlets and much more, most of which a gauss meter cannot

 pick up.